maniere/Game-of-Life/README.md

 The code was designed to be easy to modify and explore creative possibilities.

-For more on the Game of Life, Wikipedia provides a good summary: https://en.wikipedia.org/wiki/Conways_Game_of_Life
+For more on the Game of Life, here's a good summary: https://en.wikipedia.org/wiki/Conways_Game_of_Life